moha-tangx/mocrypt/readme.md

 # MOCRYPT

-Mocrypt is a library built on top of the **node crypto** module that provides utility function to provide cryptographic functionalities such as hashing and verification of hash, encryption and decryption ,signing and verification and more.
+Mocrypt is a library built on top of the **node crypto** module that provides utility functions that provide cryptographic and data security functionalities such as hashing and verification of hash, encryption and decryption ,signing and verification and more.

 The module intends to provide basic functionalities of hashing, symmetric and asymmetric keys generation, encryption, signing and signature verification and jsonwebtoken implementation.